chezmoi-sh/n8n-nodes-paperless/README.md

 </div>
 <!-- trunk-ignore-end(markdownlint/MD033) -->

-+This is a n8n community node.
+This is a n8n community node.
 It lets you use [Paperless-ngx](https://docs.paperless-ngx.com/) in your n8n workflows.

 Paperless-ngx is a document management system that transforms your physical documents into a searchable online archive so you can keep your paper documents, but lose the cabinet.